-Last year around this time I wrote a blog post titled "The House That Hopping Built" which briefly chronicled Sarah's CrossFit Games Open/Regional competition history, and the tough road she endured getting to the 2015 California Regional.
-This year so much has changed, and yet so much still remains the same.
-Rather than attempt to recount the history for those who might be interested (we do have a small and enthusiastic contingent of new-ish Arena Ready members who were not a part of the gym at this time last year), I thought it best to update/annotate the post from last year to include some new thoughts and still provide the chronological events that led up to this day.
+For the last two years (now three) I've written an updated version of a blog post titled "The House That Hopping Built" which chronicled Sarah's CrossFit Games Open/Regional competition history, and the various paths she has carved leading up to the CrossFit Games California Regional.
+This year - as in previous years - so much has changed, and yet so much still remains the same.
+Rather than attempt to recount the history for those who might be interested (we do have a small and enthusiastic contingent of new/new-ish Arena Ready members who were not a part of the gym at this time last year), I thought it best to update & annotate the post to include some new thoughts and still provide the chronological events that led up to this day.

 My apologies in advance for the length of this post.
 To paraphrase Blaise Pascal, if I had more time I would have written less...